NASIG 30th Annual Conference

 May 27-30, 2015

-The 2015 Program Planning Committee (PPC) has extended the
+The 2015 Program Planning Committee (PPC) invites

-Publishers, vendors, librarians, and others in the fields of
+publishers, vendors, librarians, and others in the fields of

-electronic resources and serials are encouraged to submit
+electronic resources and serials to submit proposals

-Program topics from the Core Competencies:
+topics related to the Core Competencies:

 Electronic resource life cycle and management